TickTeam/guide-tt/ticktick_web_app/how_to_set_priority_of_a_task.md

-###How to set priority of a task?
+### How to set priority of a task?

-Sign in TickTick on web.
+1. Sign in to TickTick on the web.

-You can add priority when adding tasks.
+2.1.For new tasks, click the "!!!" button, then choose a priority level for that task.
 ![](prioroty1.png)

-Or you can select a task and then click “!!!” in the upper-right hand corner of the page.
-You can select “High”, “Medium”, “Low”.
+2.2.
+For existing tasks, click the "!!!" button at the top-right corner of the right pane, then choose a priority level for that task.

 ![](priority2.png)